WoongDemianPark/HRI/FaceDetEmo/README.md

   organization={IEEE}
 }
 ```
-* FOr Facial Expression Recognition a method of the following paper is used.
+* For Facial Expression Recognition a method of the following paper is used.
 Please cite [Shi et al.,](https://arxiv.org/abs/2103.10189)
 ```BibTeX
 @article{shi2021learning,